 Dos and Don’ts when writing the Pardon Attorney

 Before you get started, know that timing is everything.
-We have received no indication that President Trump is interested in … Read the rest
+President Trump was moved by Kim Kardashian’s plea to free Alice Marie Jonson, who was #1 on the CAN-DO Top 25 … Read the rest

 The Leadership Conference, ACLU and #CUT50 partnered for a spectacular day on Capitol Hill, March 31st, to lobby for The Fair Sentencing and Corrections Act of 2015.
 Listen to speeches by celebs and a panel discussion moderated by Van Jones … Read the rest